 Step #2: Notice how parentification affects your life:

 Then again, maybe the situation above is not your case.
 Instead, take a closer look at your children.
-Would you describe them as very mature for their age or wise beyond their years.
-In addition, you share almost everything with your kids (financial problems, relationship issues, etc), just like your parents once did with you?
+Would you describe them as very mature for their age or wise beyond their years?
+In addition, do you share almost everything with your kids (financial problems, relationship issues, etc), just like your parents once did with you?
 Maybe the cycle of parentification is occurring with your little ones.
-If the cycle is occuring than take a look at “Preventing Parentification” as a way to stop it.
+If the cycle is occurring, then take a look at “Preventing Parentification” as a way to stop it.

 Step #3: Evaluate the past

-If you are struggling with the aftermath of parentification and want additional support for change/freedom, call Life Counseling Solutions today at 407-622-1770.
+If you are struggling with the aftermath of parentification and want additional support for change, call Life Counseling Solutions today at 407-622-1770.

 Colleen values the importance of a comfortable and non-judgmental atmosphere.
 At the heart of her work, she seeks to create a safe environment in which clients can feel at ease while working through life’s difficulties.
 Her specialty is working with women and adolescents struggling with anxiety, trauma or past pain, and life transitions.
 She also enjoys assisting those facing multicultural or race-related issues.
 Colleen is dedicated to equipping clients with practical skills, so they can better manage and reduce symptoms to live a happier and healthier life.
 See Colleen’s full bio here.